kentan-official/kentan/docs/docs/getting-started/quick-start.md

 ```

 To allow Kentan to create an instance of the `ShoppingBasket` for us, we have
-to pass the class token as first parameter to the `super`-call.
+to pass the class token as the first parameter to the `super`-call.
 As second parameter we can provide optional default data.

 ```ts